squidsoup/kiwipycon-2016-youngcoders/students.md

 `>>> 1 + 2`

+\pagebreak

 ### Updating our Block program to use input() and int()

-1. In IDLE, Select *File > New* to open a new editor window.
+1. In IDLE, Select *File > New File* to open a new editor window.

 The program below is incomplete, and you'll need to fix the bits that say `# TODO:`!